 Summary

-The review highlights systemic challenges in multi-agency responses to domestic abuse involving alcohol-dependent individuals with co-occurring mental health issues, including fragmented information sharing, inconsistent policy application, and difficulties in assessing escalating risks, particularly during the COVID-19 pandemic.
+The review highlights challenges in multi-agency safeguarding for alcohol-dependent individuals experiencing domestic abuse with co-occurring mental health issues, including inconsistent information sharing, adherence to procedures, and the impact of COVID-19.
+It also notes an underestimation of escalating risks, particularly when threats were made during auditory hallucinations.

 Extracted recommendations